kingdave-hub/uvcb-tiered-ml/README.md

 # Bayesian–Hybrid Inference Simulation

-This repository provides code to implement and evaluate a hybrid Bayesian–frequentist regression framework, with a focus on estimating \(\beta_1\) under varying data and prior conditions.
+This repository provides code to implement and evaluate a hybrid Bayesian–frequentist regression framework, with a focus on estimating **β₁** (bayesian parameter) under varying data and prior conditions.

 ---